 Each student has several opportunities in their college life to take part in day or residential retreats at a variety of local and national venues.
 These retreats provide a great opportunity for the students to develop their faith in a fun and inspiring way.

 Staff are also given several opportunities for reflection and retreat over the course of the academic year.

 Reaching out to the Body of Christ: Fundraising

-The whole school community is encouraged to think of the needs of others both locally and abroad.
+The whole college community is encouraged to think of the needs of others both locally and abroad.
 There are several different fundraising events during the year.
-In Lent the whole school concentrates its efforts raising a considerable amount of money for charitable projects in the Good Shepherd Appeal.
+In Lent the whole college concentrates its efforts raising a considerable amount of money for charitable projects in the Good Shepherd Appeal.
 Particular charities that we support include our link school in Issenye (Tanzania), HCPT and Catholic Care.